How CMOs become more effective internally

-For the most part, those in marketing get many things wrong, and it usually starts with chief marketing officers.
+For the most part, those in marketing get many things wrong, and it usually starts with chief marketing officers (CMOs) having trouble getting initiatives through the organization.
 For example, many of them (although, not all) believe the answer to their problems is to level the playing field, so to speak, by duplicating messages of the competition.
 In addition, too many of them take an inside-out view, marketing product benefits rather than looking at the landscape from the point of view of the target audience.

 However, I do have to give the Chief Marketing Officer Council some credit in its recent report titled, “Renovate to Innovate: Building Performance-Driven Marketing Organizations.”